coderavine/sparta/docs/equals.md

 [**Back to Validators List**](./reference.md#validators-list)

 ## Supported Options
-The `Equals` validator supports the below options:
+The `Equals` validator supports the below option:

-* `to`: determines the element that our check value should be matching.
-It is a required parameter and failing to provide this will result in an `InvalidValidatorArguments` exception.
+* `to`: determines the element that the field under validation should be matching.
+It is a __required__ parameter and failing to provide this will result in an `InvalidValidatorArguments` exception.

 ## Usage